-A senior economist at the country's biggest bank, James Glassman at JPMorgan Chase, tolds VOA the advance in the labor market last month is a favorable sign for the world's largest economy.
-That is especially so, he said, after an unusually cold and snowy winter in the U.S. limited job growth in December and January.
+A senior economist at the country's biggest bank, James Glassman at JPMorgan Chase, tells VOA the advance in the labor market last month is a favorable sign for the world's largest economy.
+That is especially so, he says, after an unusually cold and snowy winter in the United States limited job growth in December and January.

-"The February report tells you we may see better numbers in the next couple months as we get back to something more normal," he said.
+"The February report tells you we may see better numbers in the next couple months as we get back to something more normal."

 The U.S. Labor Department reported Friday that the unemployment rate edged slightly higher to 6.7 percent in February.
-Glassman said that may be a good indicator, though, that frustrated jobless workers are more optimistic about the economy and have resumed their search for employment, even if they have yet to find a new job.
+But Glassman says that may be a good indicator that frustrated jobless workers are more optimistic about the economy and have resumed their search for employment, even if they have yet to find a new job.

 There are 10.5 million unemployed workers in the U.S., and more than a third of them have been out of work for six months or longer.

-Economists have noted that some of the improvement in the unemployment rate, however, has occurred because thousands of frustrated job seekers have been unable to find work and dropped out of the labor market, and thus are not counted by the government as unemployed.
+But economists have noted that some of the improvement in the unemployment rate has occurred because thousands of job seekers have been unable to find work and dropped out of the labor market, and thus are not counted by the government as unemployed.

 Even as U.S. stock market indexes have soared to new highs, many American businesses have been reluctant to significantly boost their payrolls.
 Employers added only 129,000 jobs in January and 84,000 in December, after averaging 189,000 over the past year.